MedVAL-na/to_do_list_final/README.md

-This project is a moBile application: to do list.
+This project is a mobile application: to do list.

 In this app you can add, search, mark as done or delete your custom tasks.